n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.msg91.md

 # MSG91

-The MSG91 node allows you to automate work in MSG91, and integrate MSG91 with other applications. n8n has built-in support for a wide range of MSG91 features, including sending SMS.
+The MSG91 node allows you to automate work in MSG91, and integrate MSG91 with other applications. n8n supports sending SMS with MSG91.

 On this page, you'll find a list of operations the MSG91 node supports and links to more resources.